Telefunken: History

 In 2005, Telefunken Sender Systeme Berlin changed its name to Transradio SenderSysteme Berlin AG.
 The name "Transradio" dates back to 1918, when Transradio was founded as a subsidiary of Telefunken.
 A year later, in 1919, Transradio made history by introducing duplex transmission.
 Transradio has specialized in research, development and design of modern AM, VHF/FM and DRM broadcasting systems.

 In August 2006, it was acquired by the Turkish company Profilo Telra, one of the largest European manufacturers of TV-devices, with brand-owner Telefunken Licenses GmbH granting a license for the Telefunken trademark rights and producing televisions under that name.

-In 2000, Toni Roger Fishman acquired the diamond-shaped logo and the Telefunken brand name from Telefunken Licenses for use in North America.
-The company "Telefunken USA" was incorporated in early 2001 to provide restoration services and build exact reproductions of vintage Telefunken microphones.
-In 2003, Telefunken USA won a TEC Award for Studio Microphone Technology for their exact reproduction of the original Ela M 250 / 251 Microphone system.
-Telefunken USA has since received several TEC Awards nominations for the following microphone systems: the Telefunken USA M12 or C12 (originally developed by AKG), the R-F-T M16 MkII, and the AK47.
-The Historic Telefunken Ela M251 microphone system entered the MIX foundation's Hall of fame in 2006.
-In 2008, Telefunken USA won a second TEC Award for its new Ela M 260 microphone.

-As a result of a conference held in Frankfurt in May 2009, Telefunken USA has been renamed Telefunken Elektroakustik ("Electrical Acoustics") Division of Telefunken and awarded the exclusive rights to manufacture a wide variety of professional audio products and vacuum tubes bearing the Telefunken trademark in over 27 countries.
-Telefunken Elektroakustik now uses the Telefunken trademark for professional audio equipment and component-based electronics, such as capacitors, transformers, vacuum tubes in Asia, Europe, North America, Oceania and South America.

 Business fields

 The old Telefunken company had produced an extensive product spectrum of devices and systems from 1903 to 1996.
 Common characteristics are the authority for high frequency and communications technology and the construction unit and infrastructure technology necessary for it.
 Among other things: